You may have questions as you consider a change in your education plan. Here are answers to the ones most commonly asked.

 Is there an orientation for incoming transfer students?
 Is it any different in the fall than in the spring?

 Oxy offers both fall and spring orientations for incoming transfer students.
 During orientation students will meet with academic advisors, select classes, mingle with their fellow transfers, and attend sessions that are designed to familiarize them with the College, academic programs, and community.
 Oxy's orientation webpage provides detailed information about each program, and once you are admitted, additional information will be provided to you to ease your transition to Occidental.

 In collaboration with the Department of Veterans Affairs, Occidental is able to assist veterans and their spouses/dependents through the Yellow Ribbon program, which assists students with tuition and fees.
 Information on eligibility and sample awards can be found on the Financial Aid website.

 Oxy is a residential college that supports an integrated living and learning environment.
 The intellectual community of the institution extends to every residence hall on campus.
-To this end, we have adopted a policy requiring all students to live on campus for their first three years.
-Exceptions to this requirement are granted on a case-by-case basis.
-Transfer students may petition for a housing waiver by contacting Residential Education and Housing Services.
-Students with senior standing are exempt from the housing policy, and have the option of living on or off campus.
+Transfer students typically live on campus, but may petition for a housing waiver by contacting Residential Education and Housing Services.
 (Please note we do not offer married student or family housing.)

 Yes.
 Transfers are eligible to participate in one of Oxy's many study abroad programs.
 Students transferring to Oxy with sophomore standing have more opportunity to patriciate in study abroad than students transferring in with junior standing.
 Interested students should inquire with our International Programs Office for eligibility requirements.